 Salt is found in almost all foods.
 It’s not inherently bad, in fact in the right dose, it serves the body well.

 However, if you’re experiencing difficulty breathing or have a condition or illness that affects the respiratory system, you should monitor your intake and keep it limited.
 Salt in high doses dehydrates your body, and in turn leads to inflammation posing increased stress on the respiratory system.

 Sodas, especially ones containing caffeine, are certainly among the top of the list of things to avoid consuming.
 Carbonated beverages will lead to excess gas and can lead to heartburn, which we have already discussed.

 Caffeine is another reason to avoid these drinks as it increases heart rate, respiration rate, and blood pressure.
 These effects together can exacerbate any breathing difficulty you may already have, so do your best to stay away from them.

 Fried foods are such a common part of many diets these days, because let’s face it, fried food tastes great.
 That great taste comes at a high cost, though.

 To start with, most fried foods are breaded, typically with a simple refined carb.
-Second, it is going to be fried in oil that is going to give it an increase in mostly saturated fats and that is going to increase the chances of having heart burn.
+Second, it is going to be fried in vegetable oil that is going to give it an increase in mostly saturated fats and that is going to increase the chances of having heart burn.
 Finally, these foods are typically very high in calories and are directly linked to weight gain.